dhuppenkothen/machine-learning-tutorial/_episodes/03-Ethics.md

 You might think that there's a clear distinction: in some fields, algorithms make decisions that directly affect human lives, for example in healthcare, or during college admissions.
-In other fields, that connection may not be as direct.
+In other fields, that connection may be less direct.
 Perhaps you're providing a service that recognizes faces in images.
 This is a service that many people find useful.
 For example, modern photo apps can recognize faces in photos, and can also recognize _different_ faces, grouping them together by person.
 This makes it easy to look for, for example, photos of my sister.
 These apps often employ machine learning: taking a photo, an algorithm predicts whether there's a face in the photo, and it also compares it to groups of similar faces it has already seen in your library.
 These algorithms are trained using large sets of images that someone collected, and then annotated.

-You might think that that's great, if you're training your algorithm on lots of images, then it should be pretty good at finding faces, shouldn't it?
+You might think that this sounds great --- if you're training your algorithm on lots of images, then it should be pretty good at finding faces, shouldn't it?
 What ethical questions are there to think about?
 How could anyone possibly mess this up?

 This could be messed up, as it turns out, in very many different ways, and ethical questions are indeed important to address.

-Since machine learning algorithms all need *training data*, so examples where you know exactly what they are, which you can show to the algorithm so that when it sees new, unknown examples, it knows what to predict.
+All machine learning algorithms need *training data*; example data where you know exactly what they are and how they are, e.g., categorized.
+You then show to the algorithm these data, so that when it sees new, unknown examples, it knows what to predict and classify.

 Where do we get that training data from?
-Well, by far the most popular, standard data set used to train image classifiers is called [ImageNet]().
-But how did we end up with this data set?
-The creators, academics who needed a data set to help test computer vision algorithms, collected a large number of photos, and then asked people on the internet, through crowdsourcing, to look at each image in turn, and attach labels to each category.
+By far the most popular, standard data set used to train image classifiers is called [ImageNet]().
+The creators of this data set (academics who needed data to help test computer vision algorithms) collected a large number of photos, and then asked people on the internet, through crowdsourcing, to look at each image in turn and attach labels to each category.
 Originally, this was meant to classify objects, not people, but there are people in the data set, and they are labelled.
 Those labels, however, are not objective: any categorization requires a definition of those categories, and when it comes to people, those categories will be influenced by the creators' social and political knowledge and views (and often, also, their ignorance).
 And so the ImageNet categorization contains a number of categories that one would consider neutral, like "child" or "doctor", but it also contains offensive descriptions and racial slurs.

-These are then given to a large set of people, who are asked to apply these categories to the images they see.
+These categories are given to a large set of people, who then apply these categories to the images they see.
 They, too, will bring along their biases and prejudices, which in turn leads to images being labelled in ways that are biased.
 And this is the information we feed into the algorithm, which cannot do anything but learn from the only information source it has.
-So when you pass in an image, you might end up with a prediction that says "doctor" if you gave it the photo of a white man, and "criminal" if you gave it the image of a black man.
+So when you pass in an image to a machine learning algorithm to predict and categorize, you might end up with a prediction that says "doctor" if you gave it the photo of a white man, and "criminal" if you gave it the image of a black man.
-The machine learning model doesn't predict anything that approximates a fundamental truth, but biases in the labelling, where the people who labelled the data set encoded their prejudices and biases.
+The machine learning model doesn't predict anything that approximates a fundamental truth, instead it contains biases in the labelling, where the people who labelled the data set encoded their prejudices and biases.

 The categorization, and the way it is applied to images, is only one problem in this context.
 ImageNet has many photos of white people, and very few photos of black people.
 Because algorithms learn from the examples they are presented with, and learn better with more examples,